 - For the chocolate candy cup shells, melt the chocolate and coconut oil together in a double boiler over low heat, stirring as the chocolate melts.
 It's very important not to overheat the chocolate which will cause it to be grainy in texture.

-- While the chocolate is melting, set out 16 paper muffin liners.
-When the chocolate is smooth, spoon a small amount into the muffin liners (one at a time) and tilt the papers to swirl the chocolate to cover the bottom, and come up the sides about ¼-1/2".
-When all 16 liners have been coated, place them on a flat tray or in a muffin tin, and refrigerate until the chocolate hardens, about 5-10 minutes.
+- Next set out 14-16 paper muffin liners.
+When the chocolate is smooth, spoon a small amount into the muffin liners, one at a time.
+Tilt the papers to swirl the chocolate to cover the bottom, and come up the sides about 1/2".

-- Then spoon about 1 tablespoon of raspberry cream filling onto each chocolate cup.
-Finally use the remaining chocolate to carefully spoon over the top of the raspberry cream filling to cover the top of the candy cup.
-To speed things up, I placed my melted chocolate into a squeeze bottle that I widened the top on by cutting off part of the tip, and squeezed the chocolate into the muffin liners.
-If you run short on chocolate, melt a small amount with just a touch of coconut oil to finish the candy cups.
+- Then spoon about 1 tablespoon of raspberry cream filling onto the center of each chocolate cup.
+Finally, use the remaining chocolate to carefully spoon over the top of the raspberry cream filling to cover the top of the candy cup.
+Tilt each chocolate cup to cover the raspberry filling.

-- As you top each candy cup, sprinkle a small amount of the crushed freeze dried raspberries over the top for decoration if desired.
-If you're decorating with the freeze dried raspberries, you'll likely have most of the bag leftover, and you can always use them in pancakes/waffles/and other baked goods.
+- As you top each candy cup with the chocolate, sprinkle a small amount of the crushed freeze-dried raspberries over the top for decoration if desired.